meeroslav/missing.manual/src/blog/cooking-with-rxjs/index.md

 ---

 The problem is the lack of proper understanding and the learning material.
 Most of the documentation, although well improved over time, is still hard to understand by a complete beginner in the reactive world.
-Majority of people learned Rx the hard way — by trying out different things and figuring out how it manifests in the results.
+The majority of people learned Rx the hard way — by trying out different things and figuring out how it manifests in the results.
 The hardest part, however, is switching to a **reactive state of mind**.
 Sadly, some never reach this state.
 Remember the people from the beginning that could not explain reactiveness because it was ***too complicated***?

 ### What is ReactiveX?